Webinars

 Pipe Installation Best Practices

-What is the best pipe for your project?
-The properly installed one!
-This presentation covers the best practices for pipe and culvert installation.
-Learn how properly adhering to DOT installation standards for pipe will increase the longevity and value of infrastructure by reducing potential failures and decreasing maintenance costs.
-Gain an understanding of the differences that ACPA has documented comparing the installation of flexible and rigid culverts at the city, county, and state levels.
+Learn how properly adhering to ASTM installation standards for pipe will increase the longevity and value of infrastructure by reducing potential failures and decreasing maintenance costs.
+Gain an understanding of the differences that ACPA has documented comparing the installation of flexible and rigid culverts.
 This course can empower specifiers, designers, inspectors, and installers to ensure existing and planned pipe projects adhere to specified standards.

 Precast